 In very rare cases, we’ll extend a project that runs past its deadline by a couple weeks.
 How do we decide when to extend a project and when to let the

 circuit breaker do its thing?

-First, the outstanding work must be all
+First, the outstanding tasks must be true

 must-haves that withstood every attempt to